Joe DiMaggio: New York Yankees (1936–1942, 1946–1951)

 DiMaggio was pictured with his son on the cover of the inaugural issue of SPORT magazine in September 1946.

 In 1947, DiMaggio won his third MVP award and his sixth World Series with the Yankees.
 That year, Boston Red Sox owner Tom Yawkey and Yankees GM Larry MacPhail verbally agreed to trade DiMaggio for Ted Williams, but the trade was canceled when MacPhail refused to include Yogi Berra.

 In the September 1949 issue of SPORT, Hank Greenberg said that DiMaggio covered so much ground in center field that the only way to get a hit against the Yankees was "to hit 'em where Joe wasn't."
 DiMaggio also stole home five times in his career.
+According to the David Halberstam book Summer of '49, former manager Joe McCarthy said, "DiMaggio might have stolen 60 bases a season if I had given him the green light."

 On February 7, 1949, DiMaggio signed a contract worth $100,000 ($70,000 plus bonuses), and became the first baseball player to break $100,000 in earnings.
 By 1950, he was ranked the second-best center fielder by the Sporting News, after Larry Doby.
 After a poor 1951 season, various injuries, and a scouting report by the Brooklyn Dodgers that was turned over to the New York Giants and leaked to the press, DiMaggio announced his retirement at age 37 on December 11, 1951.
 When remarking on his retirement to the Sporting News on December 19, 1951, he said: